influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/introduction/getting-started.md

 ![Alert Endpoints](/img/chronograf/v1.4/gs-alert-endpoints.png)

 That's it!
 You've successfully downloaded, installed, and configured each component of the TICK stack.
-Next, check out [our guides](/chronograf/v1.4/guides/) to get familiar with Chronograf and see all that it can do for you!
+Next, check out [our guides](/chronograf/v1.4/guides/) to become familiar with Chronograf and see all that you can do with it!